 The Company initially measures loans to related parties at fair value, net of transaction costs incurred.
 Loans are subsequently measured at amortized cost.
-Any difference between the fair value (net of transaction costs) and the redemption amount is recognized in profit or loss over the period of the borrowing costs using the effective interest method.
+Any difference between the fair value (net of transaction costs) and the redemption amount is recognized in the consolidated statements of loss over the period of the borrowing costs using the effective interest method.
 Significant judgement is applied to determine the fair value using a market interest rate for an equivalent borrowing from an unrelated, third party.